Skip to main content

 Discover what peer-reviewed research reveals about morning routines, willpower, and optimal performance.
 Learn science-backed practices.
+Templates and.

 The internet is full of morning routine advice.
 Wake up at 4 AM.
 Take cold showers.
 Meditate for an hour.
 Journal your gratitude.
 Exercise before dawn.
 The recommendations are endless, often contradictory, and frequently more aspirational than practical.